vnyennhi/AICovidVN-115M/README.md

 python main.py
 ```

+The final submission is the "results.csv" on the root folder.
+The trained model and feature arrays are in the folder "model".

 Note: Since I don't keep a separate "environment.yml", you should update the file paths inside the "main.py" file accordingly if you put the metadata and audio files at different locations from those in step 0.